GitOps¶

 Gitops is a way of implementing Continuous Deployment for containerized applications.

-The core idea of GitOps is having a Git repository that always contains declarative descriptions of the infrastructure currently desired in the production environment and an automated process to make the production environment matches the described state in the repository.
+The core concept of GitOps is to maintain a single Git repository that consistently holds declarative descriptions of the desired infrastructure in the production environment.
+An automated process ensures that the production environment aligns with the state described in the repository.

 Developer and operation teams want to: